-70. Samoa's overall development efforts is constrained by important aspect of social protection. the limitations inherent for Small Island Developing States which is central to Samoa's social (SIDS) of geographic isolation, narrow resource base and structure and way of life. vulnerability to external and climate induced shocks and hazards.
-Samoa is impacted by natural and external shocks disasters.
-This links the successful implementation of SDG1 on average every two to three years and have costed around to all the other sixteen goals.
-20 to 30% of GDP often undoing years of development efforts and gain in a matter of hours.
-The recent health crisis of the 74.
-The negative economic and health impacts of the Measles measles epidemic and the COVID-19 pandemic have added outbreak and the current COVID-19 Pandemic will likely undo the past decade of progress including that of SDG1.
-Progress on an additional layer of risks that further exacerbate vulnerability and derail development efforts and gains.
-In this the poverty targets has reversed since the MDGs due to a combicontext of limited fiscal space and many competing national nation of multiple climate induced cyclones, unprecedented priorities, it is a challenge to provide comprehensive basic flooding, and closure of the biggest manufacturing plant and and essential services and social protection coverage. largest private sector employer in 2016/2017.
-This highlights the direct link of economic prosperity, environmental resil-71.
-The twin Health Crises (Measles Epidemic Aug 2019 ience, improved access to basic services and social inclusion to to February 2020 and the COVID-19 pandemic) is already poverty alleviation efforts.

-affecting economic development especially in the tourism

-sector which is one of the main income earners for Samoa.
+- 70. Samoa's overall development efforts is constrained by the limitations inherent for Small Island Developing States (SIDS) of geographic isolation, narrow resource base and vulnerability to external and climate induced shocks and hazards.
+Samoa is impacted by natural and external shocks on average every two to three years and have costed around 20 to 30% of GDP often undoing years of development efforts and gain in a matter of hours.
+The recent health crisis of the measles epidemic and the COVID-19 pandemic have added an additional layer of risks that further exacerbate vulnerability and derail development efforts and gains.
+In this context of limited fiscal space and many competing national priorities, it is a challenge to provide comprehensive basic and essential services and social protection coverage. - 71.
+The twin Health Crises (Measles Epidemic Aug 2019 to February 2020 and the COVID-19 pandemic) is already affecting economic development especially in the tourism sector which is one of the main income earners for Samoa.
 Based on Central Bank of Samoa figures: total arrivals dropped considerably by up to 25% in December 2019 and in January and February 2020 compared to figures from the year before.
 Total visitor earnings in the same months declined significantly from 13.3% in Nov 2019 to lows of 4.4% in December 2019 and 0.8% in Feb 2020.26 A Samoa Chamber of Commerce and Industry COVID-19 Impact on Employment for Samoa Businesses Study in May noted that 51% (158) of respondent businesses had made staff redundant, 55% had staff take voluntary leave without pay (LWOP).
-The businesses that instituted LWOP were Hotels and Accommodations (70%).
-Primary Production (67%) and Transport (59%).
+The businesses that instituted LWOP were Hotels and Accommodations (70%), Primary Production (67%) and Transport